ikiranis/blog-static/README.md

-# Blog with Vue/Gridsome and Wordpress
+# Static blog page, with Vue/Gridsome and Wordpress

-Create a blog, using Vue/Gridsome (for frontend) and Wordress (for backend)
+Create a static blog page, using Vue/Gridsome (for frontend) and Wordress (for backend).

-## Used extra gridsome plugins
+### Used extra gridsome plugins

 - source-wordpress (Parse wordpress posts)
 <https://gridsome.org/plugins/@gridsome/source-wordpress>